 So here’s a little update on what’s happening with the long-term disability appeals process.
-Publishing my thoughts on these things serves a few purposes:
+Publishing my thoughts on appealing Lincoln Financial serves a few purposes:

 - It helps me keep track of where I am in this ordeal.
 (It’s hard to keep my shit together when I don’t have to worry about how we’re going to pay the mortgage.)

 - It serves as a reference point for sequencing events when my memory inevitably fails me.
 Based on the horror stories people have shared with me about their own long-term disability claims, I anticipate this will drag out forever.

 - It gives me a place to point people who want to know how things are going.
 As much as I’d like to be able to answer individual questions right now, I have to ration my energy.

 My working goal right now (it could change, as these things tend to morph into different monsters over time) is to keep sustained pressure on Lincoln Financial Group throughout the process.
 If someone there was like, “You know, maybe doing this to a brain cancer patient wasn’t the smartest decision we made” and they just reversed the decision, that would be nice.

 But I know nothing matters to them that doesn’t affect their bottom line.
 So the single greatest thing you lovely random internet people can do to help my case, is just help me spread the message about what’s going on.
 Retweet a tweet, reblog a blog post, tag them in social media and tell them why you’re not buying any of their insurance products.
 That kind of thing.
 All those actions are significant.